Nohossat/Smart-tic-tac-toe/readme.md

 python app.py
 ```

-The computer player has a limited intelligence : it can decide to block the opponent or to implement a winning strategy.
+The computer player has some intelligence : it can decide to block the opponent to preven him from winning or choose the best square to make a winning combination.

 ### Human versus Human